Kent County News

 Kent County News is a weekly newspaper published in Chestertown, Maryland.
 The paper is published once a week on Thursday.
 The first publication was in 1947, but the paper can be traced back to the Chestertown Spy which was established in 1793.
 It is one of the nation's oldest newspapers.
 The paper serves Kent County and the city of Chestertown on the Eastern Shore of Maryland.

 The newspaper was previously part of Chesapeake Publishing, a division of American Consolidated Media.
 In March 2014, the division was sold to Adams Publishing Group.
 This paper is a part of APG Media of Chesapeake.
 Kent County News is one of 34 publications across Maryland and Delaware published by APG Media of Chesapeake.

-The newspaper is published at 223 High Street Chestertown, Maryland, 21620, and has an estimated weekly circulation of 8,800.
+The newspaper is published at 223 High Street Chestertown, Maryland, 21620.

 History

 Kent County News has been serving Kent County since 1793.
 Kent County News officially began its publication in 1947, but was originally known as the Chestertown Spy which began in 1793.
 The original Chestertown Spy was locally owned and reported on the daily activity in and around Chestertown.
 The Chestertown Spy was rebooted in 2009, but does not consider itself a newspaper.

 In 2007, Kent County News was owned and published by Chesapeake Publishing, a section of American Consolidated Media.
 The paper remained under ACM until March 2014 when it was sold to Adams Publishing Group.
 At the time of the sale, David Fike, the president and publisher of the Chesapeake group, said that he was "thrilled ... to be moving back to a family owned company" with "diversified resources and opportunities".

 APG consists of four regions; Kent County News is a part of APG Media of Chesapeake.
 The Chesapeake Publishing Group publishes six newspapers and five free distribution products.
 It is located in Easton, Maryland, and the publishing corporation employs about 580 people.